 - The system was built internally rather than through acquisitions.

-General HR software buying considerations
+HR software buying tips

 HR software selection and implementation is a large undertaking that involves a substantial commitment in resources by an organization.
 Early in the project, you will want to consider the following points to validate your needs, build a business case and zero in on the right vendors:

 - Understand your budget, both for annual software licenses and the implementation itself.
+Also consider how much it will cost to implement features in the future that were not included in the initial implementation.

 - Form a project team that includes members from key stakeholder groups, such as HR, IT, finance and legal.